dreamorosi/serverless-semantic-search-hashnode/README.md

 ![AWS Secrets Manager](./assets/secret_manager.png)

-### Setup Pinecone
+### Set up the Pinecone vector database

-Pinecone is a managed vector search service that allows you to build a semantic search engine.
+Pinecone is a managed vector database service that allows you to build a semantic search engine.
 You can sign up for a free account at [Pinecone](https://www.pinecone.io/).
 Once you have signed up, you will need to create an API key.
 You can do this by clicking on the "API Keys" tab in the Pinecone console and then clicking on the "Create API Key" button.
 Copy the API key and take note of it, as you will need it later.

 ![Pinecone API Key](./assets/pinecone_api_key.png)